Syuejia Shang Baijiao incense-offering procession

-Syuejia Shang Baijiao and harvesting incense ancestral ceremony is hosted by Syuejia Tzu Chi Temple, Tainan City, Taiwan.
-It is called "Shang Baijiao" festival, held on the 11th day of the third lunar month every year.
+Syuejia Shang Baijiao Ancestral Veneration Ceremony is hosted by Syuejia Tzu Chi Temple in Tainan City, Taiwan.
+It is commonly known as the Shang Baijiao Festival and is held annually on the 11th day of the third lunar month.
 The ceremony is held at Touqian Liao, Jiangjun riverside to worship Baosheng Emperor's ancestral temple in China.
-The incense offering, which was originally held irregularly, has now been expanded into a three-day procession and temple fair.
+The Incense-Offering, which was originally held irregularly, has now been expanded into a three-day procession and temple fair.
 Since 1992, it has been held once every four years.
 Known as "Syuejia Incense," it is one of the five major incenses of the Southern Taiwan region.
 It was officially recognized by the Tainan City government as a local folk festival and it was upgraded and registered by the ministry of culture as a national important folk custom in 2022.